BebeDlaStreat/HubAPI/README.md

 #### It's a simple API for Minecraft (spigot) to simplify some actions in a Hub plugin (like the scoreboard)
 > If you want to propose a suggestion create a new issue with **Suggestion** in the title

-For use it in your project, import the jar librairy (Maven come later)
+To use it in your project, import the jar librairy (Maven come later)

 ##### TodoList :
 - [x] Create simple action for the API